sysnasri/snapp/openstack-server-init/README.md

     pip install ansible openstacksdk

+Run the playbook :

+    ansible-playbook openstack.yaml --ask-vault-pass

     For proof of concept vault password is: 6056071